cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 Below, with simple _snapshot_ we refer to a database snapshot mechanism, not to a _ABCI snapshot sync_.
 The latter will be referred as _snapshot sync_ (which will directly use DB snapshot as described below).

 Database snapshot is a view of DB state at a certain time or transaction.
 It's not a full copy of a database (it would be too big).
-Usually a snapshot mechanism is based on a _copy on write_ and it allows to efficiently deliver DB state at a certain stage.
+Usually a snapshot mechanism is based on a _copy on write_ and it allows DB state to be efficiently delivered at a certain stage.
 Some DB engines support snapshotting.
 Hence, we propose to reuse that functionality for the state sync and versioning (described below).
 We limit the supported DB engines to ones which efficiently implement snapshots.
 In a final section we discuss the evaluated DBs.

 One of the Stargate core features is a _snapshot sync_ delivered in the `/snapshot` package.
 It provides a way to trustlessly sync a blockchain without repeating all transactions from the genesis.
 This feature is implemented in SDK and requires storage support.
 Currently IAVL is the only supported backend.
 It works by streaming to a client a snapshot of a `SS` at a certain version together with a header chain.